HOW HERBS CAN HELP

 Herbs vary in their composition according to where they are grown, how and when they are picked, dried, stored etc, which causes variations in results from different studies.
 And, crucially, different people with the same condition tend to respond completely differently to the same herbal treatment.

 It is often said in the media that there is ‘no evidence’ for herbal medicines.
-What this often means is that there is a lack of high quality evidence that meets all the requirements.
+What this often means is that there is a lack of high quality evidence that meets all the requirements - requirements that have been set with pharmaceutical drugs in mind, not complex, living medicines like plants.
 It also means that there is no evidence that they don’t work, either.

 How do herbs work, compared to pharmaceutical drugs?

-Conventional medicines use single 'active ingredients', often extracted from plants, like aspirin (from willow bark), morphine (from opium poppies) and the type 2 diabetes drug metformin (from goat's rue).
+Conventional medicines use single 'active ingredients', often extracted from plants, like aspirin from willow bark and morphine from opium poppies.
 Active ingredients are much stronger and more direct than the whole plant, and therefore often involve side effects.

-It is also easier for organisms like bacteria to develop resistance to single-ingredient drugs like antibiotics, by evolving mechanisms that help it survive.
+It is easier for organisms like bacteria to develop resistance to single-ingredient drugs like antibiotics, by evolving mechanisms that help it survive - this doesn't tend to happen with plant medicines.

 In herbal medicines, because there are so many ingredients in a whole plant extract, these problems generally do not exist.
 In the herbalists’ view, the complex nature of the herbal prescription is perfectly suited to the complex nature of an individuals’ condition, especially where a more gentle but long-term remedy is needed.
 This doesn't mean that all herbs are softies – some are very powerful and the dosage of each is incredibly important.